aakash029/Chat-Application-Using-Multithreading/README.md

 Requirements:

-- Java JDK 8 or higher
+1.Java JDK 8 or higher
-- Terminal or command line interface
+2.Terminal or command line interface